 Employees (includes faculty and staff) and students of Roger Williams University and Roger Williams University School of Law who operate motor vehicles owned or leased by the University and employees who rent motor vehicles for University-related activities.
 Employees using their personal motor vehicles to conduct University business need not obtain driver authorization.

 Yes.
-You must complete the Driver Authorization Form and obtain authorization from the Department of Public Safety to operate a motor vehicle for these purposes.
+You must complete the Driver Authorization Form and obtain authorization from the Department of EH&S to operate a motor vehicle for these purposes.

 Yes.
-Please see the Policy for compete details.
+Please see the Policy for compete details (Section 7.0).
 Some examples include mandatory seat belt use, bans on smoking and cell phone use, and a prohibition on driving University owned or leased motor vehicles more than three-hundred miles one-way from the Bristol campus.

 Employees may use their personal motor vehicles to conduct University business and will be reimbursed for mileage, subject to the University’s Travel and Entertainment Policy.
 This reimbursement is intended to cover the costs to operate an employee’s motor vehicle, including insurance costs.
 The University’s liability insurance, if applicable, is always excess over any personal automobile insurance carried by the employee.
 The University requires that employees who regularly use their motor vehicles on University business maintain automobile liability insurance with limits of at least $100,000 for bodily injury for each person and $300,000 for bodily injury for each occurrence.
 Property and collision damage is the sole responsibility of the motor vehicle’s owner.

-Students are not permitted to use their personal motor vehicles to conduct University business.
+Students are permitted to use their personal motor vehicles to conduct University business if they have obtained driver authorization and meet the other requirements of the Policy (Section 6.1)

 Employees using their personal motor vehicles to conduct University business need not obtain driver authorization.

 If the accident occurs on-campus, contact the Department of Public Safety immediately.
-If the accident occurs off-campus, contact 911 or the local police department.
+If the accident occurs off-campus, contact 911 or the local police department so that a police report is prepared.
 See the Policy for a complete list of what to do in the event of an accident.

 No. Any damages and/or liabilities arising out of the personal use of the motor vehicle are the sole responsibility of the driver.
 The University will expect the driver’s personal automobile insurance to respond in the event of an accident or any other event arising out of such personal use.
 Sanctions may be imposed upon violators including, but not limited to, termination of employment for employees and suspension or expulsion for students.